DefangLabs/defang-docs/docs/providers/aws.md

 ### Runtime

 The provider runs your workloads using ECS using Fargate.
 It provisions a VPC with public and private subnets, and deploys your services to the private subnets.
-It then provisions an Application Load Balancer (ALB) and CloudFront to route traffic to your services.
+It then provisions an Application Load Balancer (ALB) and routes traffic to your services.